marchaesen/vcxsrv/mesalib/docs/ci/LAVA.rst

 LAVA instance is separated from the Mesa branches (particularly relevant as we have many stable branches all using CI).

-Now it's time to define your test runner in ``.gitlab-ci/lava-gitlab-ci.yml``.
+Now it's time to define your test jobs in the driver-specific gitlab-ci.yml file, using the device-specific tags.